 If you have an ulcer

 Before we knew about H. pylori, ulcers did heal up with acid-reducing drugs only to come back when the treatment was stopped.
-Treating H. pylori not only helps ulcers to heal but, more importantly, it greatly reduces the risk of the ulcer coming back in the future.
+Treating H. pylori not only helps ulcers to heal but, more importantly, it greatly reduces the risk of the reoccurrence of the ulcers.
 Although H. pylori is the cause of most ulcers, there are some which are caused by aspirin and similar drugs used to treat joint and muscle problems.
 Nevertheless, all doctors are agreed that patients with H. pylori should have treatment for the infection if they have, or ever have had, an ulcer.

 If you don’t have an ulcer

-Less than one person in 10 with the combination of indigestion and H. pylori infection, but who don’t have an ulcer, will feel better as a result of treatment.
-Many doctors consider the disadvantages of taking a course of antibiotics are just not worth the small chance of the treatment helping.
+Less than one person in 10 with the combination of indigestion and H. pylori infection, but who don’t have an ulcer, will feel better as a result of treatment .
+Many doctors consider the disadvantages of taking a course of antibiotics are just not worth the small chance of the treatment helping when taking into account the side-effects.
 It is fair to say that there are doctors who would recommend treating H. pylori even without an ulcer being present.
 They do this in the hope of making a small number of such people feel better.

 If you have indigestion but neither you nor your doctor know if you have an ulcer